shakuhachi

 Her interest in developing new repertoire for shakuhachi led her to a collaboration with French composer Henri Algadafe and premiering ‘I thought About Eva’ for shakuhachi and koto at the World Shakuhachi Festival in London in 2018, ‘Un long chemin sinueux’ (‘A long winding path’) in 2023 at the European Shakuhachi Festival in Balbriggan (Irland).
 Currently they are working on a new composition for electric guitar, electronics and 2.4 shakuhachi.

-Emmanuelle performs shakuhachi music regularly, most recently with koto players Naoko Kikuchi, Gaho Takahashi and Fumie Hihara, she also was one of the finalists of the honkyoku competition at the KSK’s 30th anniversary event in 2019 in Bisei, Japan.
+Emmanuelle performs shakuhachi music regularly, most recently she performed with ‘Naruto Symphonic experience’, ciné-concert, as a soloist in Spain, Germany, Netherlands and France.
+Also with koto players Naoko Kikuchi, Gaho Takahashi and Fumie Hihara, she also was one of the finalists of the honkyoku competition at the KSK’s 30th anniversary event in 2019 in Bisei, Japan.

 Emmanuelle Rouaud lives and works near Paris, France.
 There she co-organises the annual Teruo Furuya/Mizuka Onishi workshop in Paris, developing shakuhachi classes in CRC Montigny-le-Bretonneux as well as teaches the silver flute (CRR Versailles Grand Parc) and offers shakuhachi teaching through her collaboration with jiari maker Thorsten Knaub at shakuhachi-atelier.